Coffee Prices Run Into Long Liquidation Pressure

-Coffee prices today are seeing some long liquidation pressure after the recent highs.
-Robusta on Thursday posted a new all-time high and arabica coffee on Tuesday posted an 8-1/4 month high.
+Coffee prices on Friday closed mixed on consolidation after the recent highs.
+Robusta posted a new all-time high on Thursday, while arabica coffee posted an 8-1/4 month high on Tuesday.

-Coffee prices garnered support Thursday from the USDA's biannual report, which cut its 2023/24 global coffee production and ended stock estimates.
+In a bullish factor for coffee prices, the USDA in its biannual report released on Thursday, cut its 2023/24 global coffee production and ending stocks estimates.
 The USDA cut its 2023/24 global coffee production estimate to 171.4 million bags from a June estimate of 174.3 million bags.
 The USDA also cut its 2023/24 global coffee ending stocks estimate to 26.5 million bags from a June estimate of 31.8 million bags.
 In a bullish factor for robusta, the USDA cut its 2023/24 global robusta production estimate to 74.1 million bags from a June estimate of 78.0 million bags.

 Low coffee inventories are supportive of coffee prices.
-ICE-monitored arabica coffee inventories fell to a 24-year low of 224,066 bags on November 30.
-ICE-monitored robusta coffee inventories Thursday were at 3,391 lots, just above the record low of 3,374 lots posted on August 31.
+ICE-monitored arabica coffee inventories fell to a 24-year low of 224,066 bags on November 30 and were just mildly above that level on Friday at 247,912 bags.
+ICE-monitored robusta coffee inventories Friday were at 3,522 lots, just mildly above the record low of 3,374 lots posted on August 31.

 The U.S. Climate Prediction Center on June 8 declared an El Nino weather event, which is likely to be supportive of coffee prices.
 An El Nino pattern typically brings heavy rains to Brazil and drought to India, negatively impacting coffee crop production.
 The El Nino event may bring drought to Vietnam's coffee areas late this year and in early 2024, according to an official from Vietnam's Institute of Meteorology, Hydrology, and Climate Change.